Understanding UX metrics for website success

 How do UX metrics relate to business KPIs?

 UX metrics connect directly to business outcomes: improved task success rates increase conversions, higher CSAT scores reduce churn, and lower error rates decrease support costs.
-Linking UX improvements to revenue and cost metrics secures stakeholder buy-in.
+Linking UX improvements to revenue and cost metrics is what secures stakeholder buy-in and continued investment in the product experience.